156. The Stanwich Club

-A mainstay of Connecticut golf since the 1960s, Stanwich has undergone modifications over several years by Tom Fazio and his team, all based on their masterplan that addresses the course’s tees, bunkers, greens and mowing lines.
+A mainstay of Connecticut golf since the 1960s, Stanwich has undergone modifications over several years by Tom Fazio and his team, all based on the club's masterplan that addresses the course’s tees, bunkers, greens and mowing lines.
 The latest project was the rebuilding of five green complexes and the creation of a completely new first hole.
 “The first hole saw a complete re-imagining,” explained Fazio design associate Tom Marzolf.
 “The old hole was a quick dogleg-left that had many trees blocking the path around the corner.
 We looked to improve the options off the tee and allow alternate ways to play the hole.
 Earthwork to cut the inside corner and open up views to the green have completely changed the feel of the tee shot.”
 More changes to Stanwich, both big and small, are still to come.

 100 Greatest/Second 100 Greatest history: Ranked on 100 Greatest: 1969 through 1980; 1987 through 2004.
 Ranked on America's Second 100 Greatest: 2013 through current.
 Highest ranking: No. 69 (1991-1992).
 Previous: No. 150.

 "Shot values were really good.
 The course had a refreshing blend of distance, accuracy, and finesse demands.
 Amazing run-offs on some of the new green surrounds on No. 1 and 5, demanding creativity but making it highly playable at the same time.
 Recovery shots were particularly enjoyable since there were many options and required greatness."

 "You absolutely cannot be short sided or have the hole run away from you as short game shots are virtually impossible to get close in those circumstances."